.png)

 The

-is used in the 3rd
+verb piacere is used at the 3rd

 person